factor/factor/CONTRIBUTING.md

   - Factor code is written in small definitions that reference smaller definitions.
 Keep words as small as possible by factoring out core parts.
   - Use 4 spaces of indentation if your definitions take multiple lines.
   - Apart from these guidelines, follow the style of the file you are editing.
+- If you are making changes to `basis` or `core`, performing the required changes to documentation is mandatory.
+You can use the words in
+  [tools.scaffold](https://docs.factorcode.org/content/article-tools.scaffold.html) to generate the basic structure.
+  - Some words are referenced in other standalone articles.
+It is highly recommended to mention those in a comment above your word's documentation, so that the documentation stays consistent on all referenced pages.
 - `<PRIVATE` blocks are highly recommended for helper words.
 They are a leaky abstraction, but they make the documentation tidier.
 - Always run `lint` and `help.lint` on your changes before submitting them.